ibm-cloud-docs/watson-assistant/deploy-whatsapp.md

 1. You can test the integration by sending a message from WhatsApp to the shared phone number that is assigned to your Twilio sandbox.

+For complete and detailed information, see [Get started with the Twilio Sandbox for WhatsApp](https://www.twilio.com/console/sms/whatsapp/learn){: external}.

 ## Finish the product integration
 {: #deploy-whatsapp-finish}

-After WhatsApp grants permission for your Twilio phone number or number to access the WhatsApp network, update the integration to use your dedicated Twilio phone number instead of the sandbox number.
+After WhatsApp grants permission and access to the WhatsApp network, update the integration to use your dedicated Twilio phone number instead of the sandbox number.

 1. From the *WhatsApp with Twilio* integration setup page, scroll to the **Webhook** section of the **Basic setup** tab.
 Copy the value from the **WhatsApp webhook** field.